jnozzi/cocoadev.com/markdown/CoreDataRelationships.md

 ----

-A **subentity** is a "child entity" in a Core Data General/NSManagedObjectModel.
+A **subentity** is a "child entity" in a Core Data NSManagedObjectModel.
 It is not necessarily a child class; Core Data does not require that your class hierarchy and your entity hierarchy have a one-to-one mapping.